-- The Group Retail Lending business unit which oversees Homes and Motor - The Commercial Banking unit, consisting of: - o Business & Commercial Banking (BCB) business - which oversees lending to clients with a turnover of £100m or lower; and - o The Corporate and Institutional Banking (CIB) business unit - which oversees lending to clients with a turnover of £100m or higher.
+- The Group Consumer Lending business unit which oversees Homes and Motor - The Commercial Banking unit, consisting of: - Business & Commercial Banking (BCB) business unit which oversees lending to clients with a turnover of £100 million or lower - The Corporate and Institutional Banking (CIB) business unit - which oversees lending to clients with a turnover of £100 million or higher

-The Group Retail Lending business unit:
+The Group Consumer Lending business unit:

-This unit uses an automated system to determine the Green credentials of the Use of Proceeds products.
-Potential borrowers apply for financing through the Lloyds website to apply for finance.
-The loan will be classified as 'eligible' under the Framework, if the use of loan proceeds aligns with the eligibility criteria as outlined in the Framework and Schedule 1 of this opinion, for the following Eligible Green Categories:
+This unit uses an automated system to determine the green credentials of the use of proceeds products.
+Potential borrowers can apply for financing through the Lloyds website.
+The loan will be classified as 'eligible' under the Framework if the use of loan proceeds align with the eligibility criteria as outlined in the Framework and Schedule 1 of this opinion, for the following Eligible Green Categories:

-- Clean Transportation, for Motor lending. - Built Environment (i.e. Green Buildings), for Home lending.
+- Vehicles (i.e. as per applicable Clean Transportation criteria) for Motor lending - Residential Buildings (i.e. as per applicable Green Buildings criteria) for Home lending

-Due to the small size of the loans provided by the Group Retail business unit, Lloyds will use source data to validate the type of activity and its alignment with the applicable eligibility criteria as per the Framework.
-This process is supported by the Group's Three Lines of Defence model.
+Due to the smaller values of the loans provided by the Group's Business and Commercial Banking and Consumer Lending unit, Lloyds will use source data to validate the type of activity, and its alignment with the applicable eligibility criteria as per the Framework.
+This process is supported by the 'Group's Three Lines of Defence' model.